jesusjimsa/Android-Programming-UAIC/ShopOnline/README.md

 - Create a new Activity in your application and display information from the sensors available on the device.(2.5 p)
 - Add support for location services.
 Calculate and display coordinates using GPS.
 (2.5 p)

+## Fifth part
+- Create a new activity and access the camera.
+Taking photos and saving them should be supported.(5p)